||1H 2014 Exploration and appraisal wells

 ||1H 2014 Success rate

 In 2011, Tullow's E&A drilling activity was focussed on Uganda where 8 out of 9 wells successfully encountered hydrocarbons.
 By the end of 2012 more than 50 wells had been drilled in Uganda with only 5 unsuccessfully encountering hydrocarbons.
-Tullow is now leveraging the knowledge it has gained in Uganda and is applying that to the East African Rift Basins where it has acquired around 100,000 sq km of acreage in onshore Kenya and Ethiopia.
-The first well to test this new basin, Ngamia-1, successfully encountered over 200 metres of net oil pay and the second well, Twiga South-1, also made an important oil discovery in October 2012.
-Five further discoveries have been made in the basin to-date with over 600 mmbo being discovered.
+Tullow is now leveraging the knowledge it has gained in Uganda and is applying that to the further Rift Basins in East Africa where it has acquired around 100,000 sq km of acreage in onshore Kenya and Ethiopia.
+The first basin opening wells in 2012, Ngamia-1 and Twiga South-1, successfully encountered oil opening up the South Lokichar Basin in Northern Kenya.
+Further discoveries, appraisal and testing to-date has resulted in a Pmean discovered resource of over 600 mmbo.

 Significant seismic activity is taking place across both Kenya and Ethiopia with a major programme of E&A wells planned during 2014 and 2015.

 In Namibia, Tullow has been increasing its exploration acreage with new licences acquired in 2013 and 2014 at PEL 0037 and PEL 0030.
 In 2014, following a number of exploration wells offshore Mozambique, a decision was made to exit the country.